 My Playing Experience

 The Acoustic blade is a combination of crispness and toughness.
-By having this blade, you can play a really balanced game.
+By having this blade, you can play a balanced game.

 Nittaku Acoustic blade attracted many people’s attention because of its high price and the use of two-star players, Malong and Fukuhara.

-When hitting the ball, the feeling of vibration is clearly transmitted to the hand.
+When hitting the ball, the feeling of vibration is transmitted to the hand.
 The blade feels harder and faster, and the quality is believed to be in the middle and upper class for the pure wood.

-Due to the hand feel advantages, there is a feeling of full control when driving the ball.
+Due to the hand feel advantages, there is a feeling of total control when driving the ball.
 The Acoustic does not require you to exert too much force to make a powerful shot.
 The tough surface and subsurface can help you to exert a great power for your shot.

 The spin is not good enough.
 If you exert much strength to make a shot, it feels very comfortable to let the ball out from the blade.